 Half of what was once Czechoslovakia shares a border with Hungary, close to the Tokaj region known for its dessert wine with overtones of prunes.
 There’s a variety of good wineries in this area, however, with prices that are a downright steal.
 Numbeo says the average cost of a bottle of wine in Slovakia is €4 and that’s in line with what I saw when I traveled around the country.
 You can frequently get a glass of house wine for just a shade more than a beer, around €2.

 When I biked around the Moravia region of the Czech Republic, where much of their wine comes from, I was amazed at how prevalent wine-making is with nearly everyone living there.
 It seemed like everyone had their own wine cellar—if not connected to their house then at a place dedicated to fermentation and storage.
-It was harvest time while I was there and it seemed the whole population of every village was crushing grapes and filling fermentation tanks.
+It was harvest time while I was there and it seemed the whole population of every village was crushing grapes and filling fermentation tanks, which leads to some of the cheapest wine prices you’ll find on the continent.
 Here’s a story I wrote about it for Imbibe.

 If you can visit Valtice, there’s a tasting museum where you can try some of the 100 best wines of the year, judged by a tasting panel.
 That’s right, there’s so much wine bottled in the Czech Republic that 100 of the best brands is just scratching the surface.
 As with most places on this list, little of it gets exported, which means there are almost as many people making wine as there are drinking it.
 You don’t need to be an economics wiz to know that results in low prices.
 Locals are practically giving the stuff away and a bottle will cost you a few bucks in a store.